All About Adult Education and Literacy Teachers

 The average yearly salary of an Adult Education and Literacy Teacher ranges between $32,370 and $89,710.

 Adult Education and Literacy Teachers who work in California, New York, or Connecticut, make the highest salaries.

 How much do Adult Education and Literacy Teachers make in different U.S. states?

 |District of Columbia||$58,370|

-Tools & Technologies Used by Adult Education and Literacy Teachers
+What Tools do Adult Education and Literacy Teachers Use?